History Files

 Later the region which today forms part of Afghanistan came under the rule of Cyrus, the Achaemenid king of Persia.

-In 326 BC, after defeating the Achaemenid King Darius, the joint armies of Macedonia and Greece marched under Alexander the Great into the Indian subcontinent, acquiring one small kingdom after another.
+In 326 BC, after defeating the Achaemenid King Darius, the joint armies of Macedonia and Greece marched under Alexander the Great into the Indian subcontinent, acquiring one small kingdom after another in the north-western corner.
 Alexander's most famous battle, at Hydapses against King Puru (Porus) of the Jhelum region, is vividly documented.

-However, Alexander's victory march halted in Punjab, after which he had to turn back, following the reluctance of his army to march any further.
+However, Alexander's victory march halted in Punjab, after which he had to turn back due to the reluctance of his army to march any farther.
 It may also have been the case that he knew that beyond Punjab lay the realm of the mighty Magadhan army and Alexander's soldiers were too tired to take on such a powerful adversary.
 [1]

 Following Alexander's return to Persia, his satraps were unable to retain control over their north-western territories in India.